 Most installation problems falls into one of the following categories:

-- fortran-95 compiler not installed or not working
+- Fortran compiler not installed or not working

-- download the GNU gfortran compiler (recent versions work quite well)
+- install or download the GNU "gfortran" compiler (recent versions

-- fortran-95 compiler unable to compile Quantum ESPRESSO:
+- Fortran compiler unable to compile Quantum ESPRESSO:

 "internal compiler error" or some other strange errors occur.